godaddy/timings/README.md

 The recommended method is "**docker-compose**" as it includes ELK and requires the least amount of setup/configuration!
 You can also clone this repo and run the API with `node` from inside the cloned directory, or you can install it **globally** with `npm i -g` (from the public NPM registry), or you can build/pull/run a stand-alone Docker container.

-NOTE: It is important that you **create** a config file before you start the API.
-You also need to point the API at the config file using the `--config-file` argument.
-If you fail to do this, the API will use defaults settings such as `localhost` for the elasticsearch server!
+**NOTE**: It is important that you **create a config file** before you start the API!
+Your config file can be in JS, JSON or YML format (examples are provided in the root of this repo).

+You need to point the API at the config file using the `--config-file` argument.
+If you fail to do this, the API will use defaults settings such as `""` for the elasticsearch server (= don't use ElasticSearch)!
 Please refer to [CONFIG.MD](CONFIG.MD) for more details.

 Below are the different install & run commands for each method as well as the instructions on how to point to the config file: